Some want to be the hands of Jesus, some His feet. Us? We want to be His heart.

 However, youth who have suffered such unspeakable suffering and injustice and then been restored by Christ often turn out to be compassionate and courageous.
 With nothing left to loose they are unafraid to take the freedom and love of Jesus wherever their Lord asks them to.

+Many people don’t believe that severely traumatized children are worth the investment.
+They see these kids as being too risky to put time, money and energy into.
+But these children, perhaps more than most, just need love, and no one is beyond the love of Christ.
 There is a suffering and imprisoned “invisible” generation out there that we are at risk of losing forever.
 How many teachers, preachers, prophets, presidents, evangelists, missionaries and more are perishing while Christians too absorbed in the comfort of their own lives turn a blind eye?
 Only the power of Jesus can effectively combat this dark injustice, and His mandate is the same it has always been: GO.

-David Livingstone was a Christian missionary to Africa in the mid nineteenth century and is know for blazing a trail into the African interior where no missionaries had been successfully able to reach prior, not even fellow African missionaries.
+David Livingstone was a Christian missionary to Africa in the mid nineteenth century and is known for blazing a trail into the African interior where no missionaries had been successfully able to reach prior, not even fellow African missionaries.
 He is also known for his work with the abolition movement calling for a worldwide crusade to defeat the slave trade.
 It profoundly upset him that slave traders were reaching parts of Africa that Christians would not go to.
 He once said, “I shall open up a path into the interior or perish.
 May He (God) bless and make us blessings even unto death… Shame upon us missionaries if we are to be outdone by slave traders!”
 We believe his words are just as prevalent today as they have ever been.

 Thank you for reading about us and showing an interest in what we do.
 Please prayerfully consider getting involved.
 You can inquire about doing so and/or join our prayer team by sending a request to email@example.com or through our “Contact Us” page.
 You can also sign up to receive updates and newsletters in the same fashion.
 May God bless you and empower you to share the Good News of Jesus Christ which impacts generations and changes our world heart by heart.